haddocking/haddock3/docs/CNS.md

 source ./.cns_solve_env_sh
 ```

+In case your system is not recognized refer to the troubleshooting section below.

 To compile CNS we recommend using the gfortran compiler.
 The following command should start the compilation of CNS:

 ```bash